-In regard to testing, NZS 5442 s5 requires that the methods used must allow for the value of a characteristic or component to be determined with 95% confidence.
-The frequency of testing is to be such ‘…that any potential deviations beyond the limits are likely to be detected when they occur’.

-Also, NZS 5442 s5.4 allows that the test frequency for a particular component can be lowered if that component is demonstrated to be absent or at very low levels relative to the limits.
-Current test frequencies for gas entering the Maui and Vector pipelines, as specified in contracts, are provided in Appendix A.

 Contaminants

-NZS 5442 s4.2.1 requires that gas ‘‘shall not contain materials… to an extent which might cause damage to, or interference with the proper operation of lines, meters, regulators…’’.
+NZS 5442 s4.2.1 requires that gas ‘shall not contain materials… to an extent which might cause damage to, or interference with the proper operation of lines, meters, regulators…’.
 The gas specification also suggests compressor coalescing filters should limit the amount of oil in gas downstream of the compressor station to 20ml/TJ, but does not specify the method or frequency of monitoring for contaminants (either oil or dust).

 In addition, the transmission receipt and delivery point ICAs require filtration adequate to prevent solid or liquid contaminants from affecting metering equipment.